cyberssolomon/Implementing-Security-Monitoring-and-Logging/README.md

 <h2>Description</h2>
-Project consists of exploring tools and techniques that serve dofferent monitoring and loggin needs: Windows Event Viewer, Intrusion Detection System on a pfSense firewall, and the log files in a Linux environment.
+Project consists of exploring tools and techniques that serve dIfferent monitoring and loggin needs: Windows Event Viewer, Intrusion Detection System on a pfSense firewall, and the log files in a Linux environment.
 <br />

 ### Section 1